InesBosch/ParadisePapers/README.md

     2. Intermediary (iID, cID, iName)
 A tuple in this relation contains an intermediary's (a person who is indirectly involved in a shell corporation) personal ID, country of residence ID, and name.

-    3. Entity (eID, cID, jurisdictionID, incorporationDate, closeDate) A tuple in this relation contains an entity's (a shell corporation) ID, country of origin ID, and location of operation (jurisdiction) ID.
+    3. Entity (eID, cID, jurisdictionID)
+A tuple in this relation contains an entity's (a shell corporation) ID, country of origin ID, and location of operation (jurisdiction) ID.

     4. Address (aID, address, cID)